letsencrypt/website/docs/integration-guide.md

 However, for most larger hosting providers we recommend using a single account and guarding the corresponding account key well.
 This makes it easier to identify certificates belonging to the same entity, easier to keep contact information up-to-date, and easier to provide rate limits adjustments if needed.
 We will be unable to effectively adjust rate limits if many different accounts are used.

-# Few Names Per Certificate or Many?
+# Multi-domain (SAN) Certificates

-Our [rate limits](/docs/rate-limits/) allow for up to 100 names per certificate.
-How to distribute names across certificates is largely a question of individual needs.
+Our [issuance policy](/docs/rate-limits/) allows for up to 100 names per certificate.
+Whether you use a separate certificate for every hostname, or group together many hostnames on a small number of certificates, is up to you.

-Favouring many certificates with few names on each means less moving parts are required to logically add and remove domains as they are provisioned and retired.
-Less names per certificate also means a smaller overall certificate size.
+Separate certificates per hostname on each means fewer moving parts are required to logically add and remove domains as they are provisioned and retired.
+Separate certificates also minimize certificate size, which can speed up HTTPS handshakes on low-bandwidth networks.

-Putting many names on one certificate has the advantage of requiring management and distribution of fewer certificates overall.
-For providers expecting to handle clients that do not support TLS Server Name Indication ([SNI](https://en.wikipedia.org/wiki/Server_Name_Indication)) putting more names on each certificate can reduce the overhead costs associated with dedicated IP addresses for each certificate.
+On the other hand, using large certificates with many hostnames allows you to manage fewer certificates overall.
+If you need to support older clients like Windows XP that do not support TLS Server Name Indication ([SNI](https://en.wikipedia.org/wiki/Server_Name_Indication)), you'll need a unique IP address for every certificate, so putting more names on each certificate reduces the number of IP addresses you'll need.

 For most deployments both choices offer the same security.
-Typically it will be the same hardware and software that will be accessing private key material and terminating the TLS connection whether the certificates are small or large.

 # Storing and Reusing Certificates and Keys